TKO Medical Abbreviation Meaning Definition

 7. Flow-directed catheter: This type of catheter is used to measure the blood flow in the vessel

-See also What is MMM Medical Abbreviation Meaning Definition
+See also What is CRF Medical Abbreviation Meaning Definition

 Conclusion TKO medical abbreviation